xuanphuoc92/CleanBankAccountKata/README.md

 `Count()` returns the number of account stored in the data storage so far.
 You may consider having `Count()` method replaced with get-only property `+ Count: int = 0`.

-11. Refactor/extract the functions of `AccountContext` into a class named `MemoryDataAccess`. `AccountContext` then uses the functions from a `MemoryDataAccess` instance.
+11. Refactor/extract the functions of `AccountContext` into a class named `MemoryDataAccess`.
+Then, `AccountContext` uses the functions from a `MemoryDataAccess` instance.

 12. Refactor the `MemoryDataAccess` into a generic class `MemoryDataAccess<TObject, TKey>`.
 The instance used in `AccountContext` should be of type `MemoryDataAccess<Account, int>`.
 Recommendation: create a field `Func<TObject, TKey>` for the `MemoryDataAccess<TObject, TKey>` to make the generic form possible.

 13. Refactor/extract interface `IDataAccess<TObject, TKey>` from `MemoryDataAccess<TObject, TKey>`, and replace the field in `AccountContext` from `MemoryDataAccess<Account, int>` to `IDataAccess<Account, int>`.

-14. Implement an additional parameter `date` for methods `AccountDeposit`, `AccountWithdraw`, and `AccountTransfer` for them to mock different dates of transactions.
+14. Implement an additional parameter `date` for methods of `AccountDeposit`, `AccountWithdraw`, and `AccountTransfer`.
+This is for them to mock different dates of transactions.

 15. Implement `StatementInputData` class in Interactors